sbt/sbt/src/sphinx/Detailed-Topics/Proxy-Repositories.rst

 ``~/.sbt/repositories``
 ---------------------
-The repositories file is an external configuration for the :doc:`/Detailed-Topics/Launcher`.
-The exact syntax for the configuration file is detailed in the :doc:`/Detailed-Topics/Blah` documentation.
+The repositories file is an external configuration for the Launcher.
+The exact syntax for the configuration file is detailed in the :doc:`/Detailed-Topics/Launcher`.

 Here's an example config: